bradhowes/keystrokecountdown/src/articles/signing/index.md

 Note that I had previously updated the *Runpath Search Paths* build setting value with `$executable_path/Frameworks/TaskMe.framework/Frameworks` so that the dynamic linker would see into my custom framework.
-However, clearly the code signing stage that takes place automatically in Xcode does not descend into such embedded framworks.
+However, clearly the code signing stage that takes place automatically in Xcode does not descend into such embedded frameworks.
 Fortunately a quick look at a build log shows what needs to take place:

 ```console
 % /usr/bin/codesign --force --deep --sign "${EXPANDED_CODE_SIGN_IDENTITY}" --entitlements